narunlifescience/AlphaPlot/README.md

 ## Dependencies

-The following packages may be required by Alpha plot ...
+AlphaPlot may require the following packages ...

 | Package       | Link                                         |
 |:--------------|:---------------------------------------------|